BY SOFO ARCHON

 Many people would argue that they don’t seek revenge solely in order to feel happier, but also to restore peace and justice, being under the impression that punishing others for their misdeeds will teach them an important lesson: To never commit them again.

-Yet, revenge never achieves this aim, and the reason for that is that punishing others for their wrongdoings doesn’t address what made them want to hurt us in the first place.
+Yet, revenge never achieves this aim, and that’s because punishing others for their wrongdoings doesn’t address what made them want to hurt us in the first place.
 Therefore, we can’t understand and help get rid of the root-causes of their aberrant behavior.

 So, why do some people intentionally hurt other people?
 Because they themselves have been hurt a lot in the past, and violence has become their way of dealing with the cruel world they’ve been brought up in.
 They are not “bad” or “evil” — they’re just unfortunate to not have received plenty of love from their family and wider environment, and as a result haven’t learned to be loving towards those around them.

 Seen this way, revenge is an attempt to attribute responsibility to those in a position of vulnerability.
-It is common for us to despise or even hate those who mistreat us, as well as put all blame on them for their actions, being unable to see that they are victims of tremendous hardship, and that it must be extremely hard to heal from their emotional wounds.
+It is common for us to despise or even hate those who mistreat us, as well as to put all blame on them for their actions, being unable to see that they are victims of tremendous hardship, and that it must be extremely hard to heal from their emotional wounds.
 And, instead of showing them compassion for their misfortune, we punish them for their misconduct.

 Now, when we’re revenging on such people, not only do we cause them further suffering, but we also help strengthen their belief that the world is cruel and that the only way they can cope with interpersonal problems is through violence.
 In other words, we urge them to become more hostile and abusive, which is the very opposite of what we wanted to achieve in the first place — peace and justice.